Sussex Drive: National Capital Commission

 In 1959, following the passage of the National Capital Act the previous year, the National Capital Commission (NCC) was formed.
 The act replaced the FDC with the NCC and gave it broad ranging powers, including the ability to expropriate land.

 One of the first issues that came before the NCC was the increasing commercialisation of Sussex Drive.
-In particular, the demolition of the 100year old Goulden Hotel at the corner of Bruyere Street drew the ire of locals and set forth a movement to preserve the historic character of the road.
+In particular, the demolition of the 100-year-old Goulden Hotel at the corner of Bruyere Street drew the ire of locals and set forth a movement to preserve the historic character of the road.
 Consequently, the NCC set forth in 1961 to purchase the remaining properties along Sussex Drive that were over 100 years old and establish a grand Mile of History.

 Architect Peter Stoakes was tasked with uncovering historical records for each property and conducting studies into their current condition.
 While a number of a buildings were determined to be unfit and demolished, the remainder saw fire exits moved from the street, and facades sand-blasted, painted, and embellished to recreate an 1867 appearance.

 However, the plan was never fully realised due to a number of a factors, including a shift in government with the election of Lester B. Pearson in 1963, as well as other more urgent priorities such as the Macdonald-Cartier Bridge approaches, Union Station, and Highway 417.

 Despite this, the NCC purchased every historic property on the road by 1963.

 Following the removal of the railways into Union Station in 1966, planning for the Rideau Centre commenced, which would result in several changes to the street network in the ByWard Market.

 Colonel By Drive was extended from Hawthorne Avenue to Rideau Street in 1967, connecting with the southern end of Sussex Drive and Mackenzie Avenue.

 In 1973, plans were announced to rebuild the Sussex Drive, Mackenzie Avenue, St. Patrick Street and Murray Street intersections and make the roads into one-way pairs.
 Murray Street would be extended west of Sussex Drive and Mackenzie Avenue would be realigned to gradually merge into Sussex Drive at St. Andrew Street.

 However, these plans, as well as the Rideau Centre, would be stalled for nearly a decade due to public opposition to various proposals.
 Work eventually began on both in late 1981.

 Sussex Street and Mackenzie Avenue were reopened as paired one-way streets in July 1982.
 The intersections with Murray Street and St. Patrick Street were rebuilt again in 1983 in order to remove the wasted triangle of land between Mackenzie Avenue and Sussex Drive north of St. Patrick Street.